axin233/DL_for_Needle_Detection_Cannulation/README.md

 https://user-images.githubusercontent.com/59490151/116702743-7b605a00-a997-11eb-96de-17c8098f3b70.mp4

+## Data sets and network parameters
+Our networks are trained and tested using the [data sets](https://drive.google.com/drive/folders/1m18R03A3EDoURAUM184zxrcUN4C1Eieb?usp=sharing).

+During the training process, we recorded the network parameters with respect to the highest validation accuracy.
+To duplicate our results, please download those [parameters](https://drive.google.com/drive/folders/1D0HNDkNfcTo97wkUPlXHdxkag2i4PnqO?usp=sharing) and load them to the corresponding network model.

 ## System requirements for training and testing the networks
 Our networks are trained and tested on a system including: